SahilK-027/FYLE-MTS1-Journey-2024/README.md

 Each of these initiatives has not only tested my technical skills but also given me a chance to take ownership and contribute to real-world features.
 This experience laid the groundwork for my responsibilities as an MTS1, where the focus shifted from just implementing tasks to thinking holistically about the project, scalability, and future impact.

-## 🔹 A Day in the Life of an MTS1 at Fyle 🌅
-Ever wondered what it’s like to be an MTS1 at Fyle?
-Let me take you on a quick trip through a typical day—where ownership, problem-solving, and building something impactful are all in a day’s work.

- ### 🚀 10:30 AM - The Work Begins
-> My day kicks off at around 10:30 AM.
-First things first—I review the tasks I wrapped up yesterday and see what’s still pending from the initiative milestones.
-This helps me plan the day effectively.
-I update our project management tools like ClickUp and Notion, where we track everything.
-> As an MTS1, I’m responsible for certain features or bugs, which means I take full ownership.
-It’s not just about checking off tasks—it’s about making sure everything aligns, and if something's off, it’s my job to steer it back on course.
-Once that’s sorted, I sync up with the team to ensure all stakeholders are updated on progress.

-### 🧪 11:00 AM - Testing Before Release
-> Next up is testing.
-As we usually do patch releases or full push around 12:30 PM, I usually test my changes if there are any outgoing commits to prod added by me.
-I review the tests I’ve written and dive into making sure everything functions as expected before the release.
-It’s all about quality control—whether it’s running automated tests or manually checking for edge cases that could sneak past.

-### 💻 12:00 PM - Deep Dive into Code
-> After the testing phase, it’s time to get into the VS code. \This is where ownership really comes into play—it's not just about writing the code, but also making sure that what I build today can handle tomorrow's challenges.
-I take time to revisit initiative documentation and align it with any new changes.
-> While coding, I also think about performance optimizations, scalability, and any potential edge cases that might crop up in the future.
-This is where I get to exercise my problem-solving skills to make sure the solution isn't just functional but future-proof.

-### 📋 1:30 PM - Lunch Break
-> After an intense morning 😂, it’s time for a well-deserved break.
-A good lunch, maybe a walk, some fun hobbies, and then back to business.
-Being an MTS1 means I need to stay sharp, so stepping away from the screen for a bit helps refresh my mind.

-### 📝 2:30 PM - More code + Documentation + Sync-Ups
-> I usually focus on writing a detailed technical spec for a new feature I am working on.
-This document lays out everything—API schemas, edge cases, testing strategies, and future-proofing plans.
-It’s not just a reference for the current project but a blueprint for anyone who works on it later.
-> Some days I also hop on a couple of sync-up calls with the team.
-These meetings are where we coordinate with engineers and team members to ensure everything is moving in the right direction.

-### 🔧 3:30 PM - 6:00 PM - Focused Work: Code, Bugs, and More Code
-> Afternoons are my most productive time.
-I’m either deep into fixing bugs or working on Initiative tasks.
-Each task requires a combination of attention to detail and a wider vision—how does this piece fit into the bigger picture?

-### 🎯 6:30 PM - Wrapping Up
-> As the day winds down, I document any important learnings or insights from the day’s work.
-If there were any blockers, I noted them and started planning for the next day.
-It’s not just about getting things done—it’s about making sure the next day is set up for success.
-> By the end of the day, I’ve usually touched multiple aspects—coding, testing, documentation, and collaboration.
-And even though each day has its unique challenges, the constant learning and ownership make it rewarding.
-That’s the life of an MTS1 at Fyle—driven by responsibility, collaboration, and building things that last.

 ## 🔹 Corporate Cards API Migration 💳 (25th July 2024)
 This quarter, I’ve been working on the Corporate Cards API Migration.
 This initiative has been a deep dive into corporate card systems and has taught me a lot about both technology and documentation.